-- Before you can be provided with this information, you must believe that you have suffered significant exposure through contact with the person about whom you are requesting the information.
+care worker.
+Before you can be provided with this information, you must believe that you have suffered significant exposure through contact with the person about whom you are requesting the information.
 A significant exposure means:

-(1) A percutaneous (break in skin or needle stick) or mucous membrane exposure (eyes, nose, mouth) to the blood, semen, vaginal secretions, or spinal, synovial (joint, bone, tendon), pleural (lung), peritoneal (abdomen), pericardial (heart), or amnious fluid of another person; or
+A percutaneous (break in skin or needle stick) or mucous membrane exposure (eyes, nose, mouth) to the blood, semen, vaginal secretions, or spinal, synovial (joint, bone, tendon), pleural (lung), peritoneal (abdomen), pericardial (beart) - or complete field of another preserver.

+(heart), or amniotic fluid of another person; or

 (2) Exposure to a contagious or infectious disease.
 You may expect to receive a reply to this request within 2 days after contagious or infectious disease testing results are known.
 This may be longer than 2 days after you submit your request.
 A written notification will follow.
-Your supervisor will also
+Your supervisor will also be informed.

 Deposit top (white) copy in designated area or with charge nurse.
 Submit yellow copy to your agency or employer.
-Retain pink
+Retain pink copy.